1-800-800-1865 (Mon-Sat) • Online 24/7

 The investigation of LIBOR, a key interest rate set using a similar method, revealed cheating and manipulation as standard practice.
 After billions of dollars in fines, Deutsche Bank and other members of the silver fixing committee appear to have had enough.

 It is difficult to say how the news will impact silver prices.
 In any event, steps toward more open and fair markets should be welcomed.
-We'll have to wait to see whether that actually happens or whether new forms of market rigging fill the void left by the London Fix.
+We'll have to wait to see whether that happens or whether new forms of market rigging fill the void left by the London Fix.